Contents

 The question is, how do you set up these support systems for a safe working environment?
 To do this, you have to truly understand your workforce and EHS technology.

-Identify the biggest psychosocial risk at your organization:
+Identifying the biggest psychosocial risk at your organization

 Stress, bullying and harassment are more visible psychosocial risks and hazards.
 Other risks can be more difficult to identify immediately, such as: